 TGm editor, please merge the 4th & 5th paragraphs along with the changes as shown below:

-When the AP sets the Channel Switch Count field of a Channel Switch Announcement element to a nonzero value in a Beacon frame, it should include a Max Channel Switch Time element in that Beacon frame.
-When the AP includes the Max Channel Switch Time element with the Channel Switch Announcement element in the Beacon frame, the AP shall transmit the first Beacon frame in the new channel no later than the time indicated in the Switch Time field of the Max Channel Switch Time element after the last Beacon frame transmitted in the current channel, unless the AP determines that it is unable to operate on the new channel.
+When the AP sets the Channel Switch Count field of a Channel Switch Announcement element to a nonzero value in a Beacon or Probe Response frame, it should include a Max Channel Switch Time element in that frame.
+When the AP includes the Max Channel Switch Time element, the AP shall transmit the first Beacon frame in the new channel no later than the time indicated in the Switch Time field of the Max Channel Switch Time element after the last Beacon frame transmitted in the current channel, unless the AP determines that it is unable to operate on the new channel.

 TGm editor, please updated the now shifted 6th paragraph as shown below:

-When the AP sets the Channel Switch Count field of the Channel Switch Announcement element to 0, it shall not include the Max Channel Switch Announcement element into the Beacon frame.
+When the AP sets the Channel Switch Count field of the Channel Switch Announcement element to 0, it shall not include a Max Channel Switch Time element in a Beacon or Probe Response frame.

 TGm editor, please split the now shifted 10th paragraph along with the changes as shown below:

 A STA that receives a Channel Switch Announcement element may choose not to perform the specified switch, but to take alternative action.
+A STA that receives a Max Channel Switch Time element from its associated AP should not transmit a frame to the AP on the new channel until it receives a frame on the new channel from the AP.

+NOTE 1 – Whether or not a Max Channel Switch Time element is included, regulations might forbid a STA from transmitting on the new channel until it receives an enabling signal (e.g. a Beacon frame).

-For example, it may choose to move to a different BSS.
+NOTE 2 – As an alternative to performing the specified channel switch, a STA might choose to move to a different BSS.

 An AP shall deauthenticate non-AP STAs that have indicated OCVC capability, are not in WNM Sleep, and have failed to send an SA query within an implementation specific timeout following a channel switch.
 An AP should pause the transmission and reception of Data frames until the SA query procedure has completed successfully for additional protection.